 - Get vaccinated before you travel.

-Prescription medicine (except for addictive and psychotropic medicine) intended for non-commercial use can be brought in to Vietnam at a quantity where the total import value is less than $US100.
+Prescription medicine (except for addictive and psychotropic medicine) intended for non-commercial use can be brought in to Vietnam if the total import value is less than $US100.
 Prescription medicine with a total import value greater than $US100 must be declared at Customs.
 See Entry and exit.

-There is ongoing transmission of Zika virus in Vietnam.
+There is ongoing transmission of Zika virus.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.

-The mosquito-borne illness dengue fever is prevalent in Vietnam, particularly in the south.
-There is no vaccine or treatment for dengue fever.
-Japanese encephalitis is prevalent throughout Vietnam.
+The mosquito-borne illness dengue fever is occurs, particularly in the south.
+There is no vaccine or treatment.
+Japanese encephalitis also occurs.
 A Japanese encephalitis vaccine is registered and available in Australia.
-Malaria is a risk in some remote mountainous areas of Vietnam.
+Malaria is a risk in some remote mountainous areas.

 Protect yourself against mosquito-borne illnesses: